8 Sights in Udine, Italy (with Map and Images)

-The ethnographic museum of Friuli is a museum of Udine.
-Report in October 2010, after more than twenty years, in the new exhibition venue of Palazzo Giacomelli of Udine, the ethnographic museum of Friuli collects, preserves, enhances and proposes to the visitor with critical interpretation the materials of the large collection with the intention of Disseminate the Friulian popular tradition.
+The Ethnographic Museum of Friuli is a museum in Udine, Italy.
+Reopened in October 2010, after more than twenty years, in the new exhibition venue of Palazzo Giacomelli in Udine, the Ethnographic Museum of Friuli collects, preserves, enhances and re-proposes to the visitor with a critical interpretation the materials of the extensive collection with the aim of disseminating the Friulian popular tradition.

 5. Chiesa di San Francesco